sumendrabsingh/CyberSecTK-Library/README.md

     date time stamp.
 Additionally, each message email processed will be placed in a "msg" folder at the root of the CyberSecTK folder hierarchy.

-NOTE1: GMail, Hotmail/Outlook and Yahoo!
+NOTE1: Gmail, Hotmail/Outlook and Yahoo!
 Mail all require an "app password".
 See this link for an example - https://support.google.com/accounts/answer/185833

 NOTE2: Be sure to review and update the phishing_terms file as required for your effort.